base-jumper/base-jumper/docs/circuits/CanBus.md

 ### Isolation
 Isolation is sometimes needed if the device you are communicating with has a different ground reference to the base board.
 This situation arises if the remote device is not powered from the same power supply as the base board, or if there are long cable lengths between devices.
 In these situations you should select a base board with galvanically isolated serial circuit.
 In addition to the data lines, isolated circuits will have an additional pin for a ground reference.
 Connect this to the ground of the remote device you are communicating with.
 Once this is connected up, the communications will work even if ground potential of the remote device is different to the base board.

 Usually the requirement for isolation can be avoided by connecting together the grounds of all of the components in the system.
 Note that there is no harm in using an isolated serial circuit even if it's not strictly required.
-An isolated circuit will work just fine in all scenarios, provided you rememmber to wire up the ground reference.
+An isolated circuit will work just fine in all scenarios, provided you remember to wire up the ground reference.

 Refer to the documentation for your specific base board to see if a CANBus instance is isolated.
 If your base board has other isolated communication circuits such as RS485, keep in mind that they may share the same isolated supply.